zwiebert/tronferno-mcu/README.md

 ### History
- * 2020: shutter positions in percent implemented
+ * 2020: shutter positions implemented
  * 2018: Moving to ESP32/esp-idf
  * 2017: Moving to ESP8266/NonOS
  * 2017: Moved to ATmega328p.
 Support for timer programming.